 In the later stages of the condition, the joints can become so damaged that the toe bones fuse together.

-The diagnosis process for PsA can be complicated because the symptoms can be similar to those of other arthritic conditions, such as gout or rheumatoid arthritis.
+Symptoms of PsA can be similar to those of other arthritic conditions, such as gout or rheumatoid arthritis, which can complicate the diagnostic process.

 The process typically begins when a person visits a doctor about pain in their joints.
-To determine the cause of the problem, the doctor may try:
+To determine the cause of the issue, the doctor may try:

 - looking for a history of psoriasis, which is associated with PsA